artseyio/thepaintbrush/README.md

 *Please refer to the version folders for additional details on building as well as bill of materials.*

+## PCB/Plate Ordering

+### PCB

+If you'd like to order a PCB you'll need either the main KiCAD file (the ones ending in .pro) or the gerber files (the zip files in the gerber folders).
+Most PCB makers will ask for ```gerber files``` which will be the zip files in the appropriate ```gerber``` folder.
+In each hardware revision's folder there will be bottom plate PCB files (KiCAD and gerber) as well as the main PCB files (KiCAD and gerber).

+We have been able to confirm both [OSH Park](https://oshpark.com/) and [JLCPCB](https://jlcpcb.com/) can make the paintbrush PCBs.

+JLCPCB is usually pretty cheap, even with a minimum order quanity of 5 PCBs.
+In many cases you can get 5 paintbrush PCBs for under $10 USD if you don't select super fast service or additional options.

+### Bottom Plate

+The bottom plate can be made by a number of different companies and there is a file in each hardware revision that ends in ```.step```.

+We have been able to confirm [ShapeWays](https://shapeways.com/) has been a very reliable source for on demand 3d printing.
+They offer a wide range of materials at different price points.

+You can also get the bottom plate made from a company that does laser cutting but we have not heard which companies may be the best option from the community yet.

 ## What

 A small keyboard hardware design that can be built free of charge for non-commercial use.
 The design is meant to be used with systems like [ARTSEY.IO](https://www.artsey.io/).